-As we approach the tenth anniversary of the United Nations Deceleration on the Rights of Indigenous Peoples (UNDRIP), Indigenous rights enjoy near-universal rhetorical support, but there is little agreement on how they should be implemented.
+Thirteen years after the passage of the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), Indigenous rights enjoy near-universal rhetorical support, but there is little agreement on how they should be implemented.
 While Indigenous Peoples around the world often center their struggles in self-determination, states have historically resisted, fearing the potential for political and economic instability, even territorial fragmentation.
 However, some states are taking their obligations under UNDRIP more seriously and grappling with the twin issues of reconciliation and implementation of Indigenous rights, including self-determination.

 Our project offers a cross-national comparative study of the myriad ways that Indigenous peoples have approached advancing self-determination in practice.
 Our project engages with the following research areas and questions: